Vehicle use agreement

 - No more than 12 persons can be in Bluffton University vans when traveling.
 No more than 38 persons can be in the Bluffton bus when traveling.

-- Keys may only be picked up at Buildings and Grounds during scheduled office hours
+- Van and bus keys may only be picked up at Buildings and Grounds during scheduled office

 up keys, drivers must sign the Bluffton University Vehicle Use Form stating that they